barbarer/py4e-int/_sources/strings/MixedupCode_orig.rst

     col2 = "'blue'"
     =====
     col1 = "Red"
-    col2 = "blue" #distractor
+    col2 = "blue" #paired
     =====
     print(col1 + " is a primary color, and so is " + col2)

 .. activecode::  str-mixed-colors-ac

-    Write the code below to print "'Red' is a primary color, and so is 'blue'" by fixing the variables col1 and col2 and then combining them in the variables colors.
+    Fix and complete the code below to print "'Red' is a primary color, and so is 'blue'" by fixing the variables col1 and col2 and then combining them in the variables colors.
     ~~~~
     col1 = Red
     col2 = blue